 Dr Willie Soon is an independent solar physicist at the Harvard-Smithsonian Center for Astrophysics, who has been studying the Sun and its influence on the Earth’s climate for more than a quarter of a century.
 A short while ago, he had a conversation with Mr Grégoire Canlorbe, an independent journalist who is also the vice president of the French Parti National-Libéral, (“National-Liberal Party,” conservative, nationalist, and free-marketist).
 Here Dr Soon speaks for himself.

-The conversation is to be co-published by Friends of Science, Heartland Institute, and ECN.
+The conversation was co-published by Friends of Science, Heartland Institute, or Watts Up With That.

 Polar bears – the poster-child of climate panic